ziggurattech/zdeploy/README.md

 }
 ```

-And here is a list of all supported config parameters to date:
+Here is a list of all supported config parameters to date:

 | Parameter | Description                                                                                           | Required | Type    | Default            |
 |-----------|-------------------------------------------------------------------------------------------------------|----------|---------|--------------------|